danmohedano/scikit-qlearn/README.rst

 =============

 The documentation is available at `danmohedano.github.io/scikit-qlearn/ <https://danmohedano.github.io/scikit-qlearn/>`_.
-It includes detaild information of the classes and methods offered by the package, tutorials to guide the user and gathers the changes made on every version.
+It includes detailed information of the classes and methods offered by the package, tutorials to guide the user and the changes made on every version of the package.

 Installation
 =============